nick-ching23/BotBuster/README.md

 ## **About The Project**

 BotBuster is a Discord bot that utilizes the Veritas backend service.
-At its core, this bot aims to help identify bots in various Discord groups.
-Please feel free to view the [Veritas](https://github.com/nick-ching23/pineapple) at the following link.
+At its core, this bot aims to help identify bots/users generating messages using AI within various Discord groups.
+Please feel free to view [Veritas](https://github.com/nick-ching23/pineapple) at the following link.

 ## **How BotBuster interacts with Veritas**
-Given that our client application is a simple Discord Bot, our bot will simply make an HTTP call to Veritas.
-Once the request has been processed, the bot will return the response in chat.
+Our client application is essentially a simple Discord Bot - our bot will simply make an HTTP call to Veritas.
+Once the request has been processed, the bot will return a relevant response in chat.

 ---
 ## **Bot Buster's Functionality**
 BotBuster is an instructive example of an implementation of the Veritas service.
 At its core, BotButser simply checks every message sent in a discord group chat.

 ## **Project Requirements**